Shashank280804/AgileDevTasker/README.md

 ### Tasks Page:
 - This page contains all tasks assigned to the user or team.
+- User can create,read,update or delete the tasks.

 **View Options:**
 - List View: Displays tasks in a list format, showing details such as task name, assigned member, priority, and due date.